libretro/beetle-psx-libretro/README.md

 This core also supports save states.
 Keep in mind that save states also include the state of the memory card; carelessly loading an old save state will OVEWRITE the memory card, potentially resulting in lost saved games.

-## Loading ISOs
+## Loading content

-Beetle differs from other PS1 emulators in that it needs a cue-sheets that points to an image file, usually an .iso/.bin file.
+Beetle PSX differs from other PS1 emulators in that it needs a cue sheet (.cue) which points to one or more image files (.iso/.bin) instead of loading the image files directly.
 If you have e.g. <tt>foo.iso</tt>, you should create a foo.cue, and fill this in:

     FILE "foo.iso" BINARY
        TRACK 01 MODE1/2352
           INDEX 01 00:00:00

-After that, you can load the <tt>foo.cue</tt> file as a ROM.
+After that, you can load the <tt>foo.cue</tt> file as content for the core.
 Note that this is a dirty hack and will not work on all games.
-Ideally, make sure to use rips that have cue-sheets.
+Ideally, make sure to use rips that have cue sheets.

-If foo is a multiple-disk game, you should have .cue files for each one, e.g. <tt>foo (Disc 1).cue</tt>, <tt>foo (Disc 2).cue</tt>, <tt>foo (Disc 3).cue</tt>.To take advantage of Beetle's Disk Control feature for disk swapping, an index file should be made.
+If foo is a multiple-disc game, you should have .cue files for each one, e.g. <tt>foo (Disc 1).cue</tt>, <tt>foo (Disc 2).cue</tt>, <tt>foo (Disc 3).cue</tt>.
+To take advantage of Beetle's Disc Control feature for disc swapping, an index file should be made.

 Open a text file and enter your game's .cue files on it, like this: